shika-hub/shika-releases/README.md

 The official source of the latest versions.

 # Support
-The answer to any question can be found in [Discord](https://discord.gg/shika-hub).
+The answer to any question can be found in [Discord Community](https://discord.gg/shika).

 # Functions
 ## Player